narrowspark/automatic/README.md

 The `providers` and `proxies` option tells Narrowspark Automatic in which environments this `provider`, `proxy` can be turn on automatically (all in this case).

-Finally the `script-extenders` option adds a new script executor to the Narrowspark Automatic `auto-scripts`.
+The `script-extenders` option adds a new script executor to the Narrowspark Automatic `auto-scripts`.
 Now you can run `viserio console` commands in the `auto-scripts` section of your `composer.json` app file.

 The instructions defined in this `automatic.json` file are also used by Narrowspark Automatic when uninstalling dependencies (for example `composer remove viserio/console`) to undo all changes.